-Logic games, or ‘game’ in this case, are a bit of an outlier.
-This is the only game category to only have one game in it so far.
-Logic games test your memory and thinking skills, and very often, all players will make it through.
+Logic games are a bit of an outlier — test your memory and thinking skills, and very often, all players will make it through.
 This is because there are many challenges in logic games, and if everyone completes them, no one is eliminated in that round.

 - Perfect Match: Over the course of three rounds, memorize which platforms certain fruits are on before they disappear.
 Stand on the platform matching the fruit on the screen to avoid falling into the slime.

 - Sum Fruit: This logic title is a little more concrete, as cannons will shoot out fruit (and other various objects as well).
 The screen will display a number, and you’ll have to jump on a tile displaying the corresponding fruit in order to avoid rising slime.